jverzani/JGUI.jl/README.md

 g[:,:] = [b1 b2; nothing b3]
 raise(w)
 ```

+Or one can add a single child using `[row,column]` notation.
+These may
+be specified through a range to span multiple rows or columns.

 The expanding and alignment properties of how a child is placed into a
 parent are specified for the child, not the container.
 These are done